safiahlberg/shibboleth-repo/README.md

 ## Create a repo
 Execute `vagrant up` and then copy the result with `copyrepo.sh`, the result will then be copied to the local file shibboleth.tar.bz2

+### Manual handling
+You can ssh into the box with `vagrant ssh` (provided that you started it with `vagrant up`).
+This is may be usefull if you wan't to do something more with the packages before creating the package-file.